jcrutchy/exec-irc-bot/README.md

 Alias scripts are stored under the 'scripts' directory.

-developer notes:
-do 'git up' to rsync to webserver and push to github
+rsync to webserver and push to github: git up "description of changes"